Stop the Government forcing through Destructive Data Centres

 The UK’s largest water company estimates that data centres can use 4–19 million litres of drinking water every day to keep cool — worrying news in a year when we’re already facing droughts.
 Data centres also require massive amounts of electricity, competing with households and businesses for supply and pushing up energy prices.

-Worse, she appears to have accepted the developer’s claim that the data centre’s “large amount of power” would come from “Iver Power Station” — a substation that doesn’t generate electricity at all.
+Worse, it appears to have accepted the developer’s claim that the data centre’s “large amount of power” would come from “Iver Power Station” — a substation that doesn’t generate electricity at all.
 This means the centre will simply take more power from the local grid, squeezing supply for the rest of us.

 If this decision stands, it sets a dangerous precedent: ministers can ignore environmental impacts and local communities to push through massive data centres wherever they choose.